 If you already have Amazon Prime membership, you already have access to the Unlimited Photos feature as a free part of your membership.
 You can find more information here.

-If you don’t currently have Amazon Prime membership, you can sign up for a free 3-month trial here.
+If you don't currently have Amazon Prime membership, you can sign up for a 30-day free trial here.

-If you’re not a Prime member and don’t want to be, you can also purchase Prime Photos as an a la carte option for $11.99 a year.
-More information here.
+If you're not a Prime member and don't want to be, you can also purchase Prime Photos as an a la carte option, with 100GB or 1TB plans.
+If 1TB isn't enough, you can buy extra multiples of 1TB to add on.